kraken-io/kraken-php/README.md

 kraked_url => "http://e9ffc04970a269a54eeb-cc00fdd2d4f11dffd931005c9e8de53a.r2.cf1.rackcdn.com/path/to/file.jpg"
 ````

-If your container is not CDN-enabled optimized file will be stored in your CloudFiles account anyways but the `kraked_url` will point to the optimized image URL in the Kraken API Storage:
+If your container is not CDN-enabled optimized file will be stored in your CloudFiles account anyways but the `kraked_url` will point to the optimized image URL in the Kraken.io API Storage:

 ````php
 kraked_url => "http://dl.kraken.io/ecdfa5c55d5668b1b5fe9e420554c4ee/file.jpg"